Contra Costa County returns to red tier as COVID-19 cases rise

-Indoor dining will be restricted to 25% of capacity again.
-Movie theaters and Gyms must operate at only 10%.
+Indoor dining and movie theaters will be restricted to 25% of capacity again.
+Gyms must operate at only 10%.
 Offices can open only for essential workers.

 RELATED: Coronavirus in California: Map shows which counties can, can't reopen under Newsom's new 4-tier system